jj-tutorial/tutorial/book/src/getting-started/cloning-a-repository.md

 ## Forking and cloning

-I've got a sample repository located here:
+I've got a [sample repository] that you can fork.
-[https://github.com/jj-tutorial/hello-world][].
 We'll be using this repo as an example for this first part of the tutorial.
 Click "fork" to create a fork of your own.

 Next, let's clone down our fork.
 Go to the directory where you'd like to create your clone, in my case, that's `~/src`.
 And then type this: